OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/erc20_onboarding.md

 npx openzeppelin add MyUpgradeableToken
 ```

-Great, our project has been linked to the OpenZeppelin EVM package and our `MyUpgradeableToken` has been added.
+Great, our project has been linked to the OpenZeppelin Contracts EVM package and our `MyUpgradeableToken` has been added.

 ### 2. Deploy the upgradeable token

 The first thing we have to do is to deploy our contract source code.
 We will also need to deploy a copy of the
-OpenZeppelin EVM package since we will be working on a local environment.
+OpenZeppelin Contracts EVM package since we will be working on a local environment.
 To do so, run the following command:

 ```console
 npx openzeppelin push -n local --deploy-dependencies
 ```

-_Note that we are using the `--deploy-dependencies` to deploy the OpenZeppelin EVM package locally, since it is not
+_Note that we are using the `--deploy-dependencies` to deploy the OpenZeppelin Contracts EVM package locally, since it is not
 deployed in our local blockchain yet._

-We have just deployed the `MyUpgradeableToken` source code and the OpenZeppelin EVM package to the `local` network.
+We have just deployed the `MyUpgradeableToken` source code and the OpenZeppelin Contracts EVM package to the `local` network.
 A
 new `.openzeppelin/dev-<network_id>.json` file should have been created.

-Now, let's create a new instance of the upgradeable token using ZeppelinOS.
+Now, let's create a new instance of the upgradeable token using the OpenZeppelin SDK.
 To do so, we will need to create an
-instance of an `ERC20Migrator` first, but given it is not yet provided by the OpenZeppelin EVM package, we will have
+instance of an `ERC20Migrator` first, but given it is not yet provided by the OpenZeppelin Contracts EVM package, we will have
 to add it manually.
 Then, run the following commands:
 replacing `LEGACY_TOKEN_ADDRESS` with the address of the legacy token contract:
 ```console